darrenli6/read-openzeppelin-solidity/README.md

             // This also deletes the contents at the last position of the array
         // 总长度-1
             ownedTokens[_from].length--;

-            // Note that this will handle single-element arrays.
-In that case, both tokenIndex and lastTokenIndex are going to
-            // be zero.
-Then we can make sure that we will remove _tokenId from the ownedTokens list since we are first swapping
-            // the lastToken to the first position, and then dropping the element placed in the last position of the list

             ownedTokensIndex[_tokenId] = 0;
             ownedTokensIndex[lastToken] = tokenIndex;
         }